Skip to content

 3. Renderer — UI drawing code

-Studio uses a predictable state management pattern:
+Studio uses a predictable reducer-centered state management pattern:

 Input Event